zhulin199628/APIDOC/En-Markdown/XCA_API.md

 #### Usage

-Callback function: aca3_session_login、aca3_session_login_ex、aca3_session_logout、aca3_session_sendProperty、aca3_session_sendPropertyWithOption, all these function are async, the parameter value only means the XCA has accepted the operation.
+Callback function, aca3_session_login、aca3_session_login_ex、aca3_session_logout、aca3_session_sendProperty、aca3_session_sendPropertyWithOption, all these function are async, the parameter value only means the XCA has accepted the operation.
 Then the XCA will communicate with server, and return the result as a callback function, this type of callback function is called to indicate the operation was failed.
 ErrorCode is the error code, data means custom data.
 It will be introduced when these parameters are being called:aca3_session_login、aca3_session_login_ex、aca3_session_logout、aca3_session_sendProperty、aca3_session_sendPropertyWithOptions

 #### Parameters
 |Parameter name|Type|Description|